Emeline L. Campbell

 - James Micajah Berry and Emeline L. Campbell appeared in the US federal census of 1 June 1900 in Bedford, Virginia, at Bedford Avenue.
 Other members of the household included Abbie Howe Berry, James Micajah Berry, Thomas D. Berry, Eloise Douglas Berry, Mary Annis Berry and John Clarke Berry.

 - Emeline L. Campbell died circa 27 January 1908.

 - Her husband James Micajah Berry became a widower at her death.

-- She was buried at Longwood Cemetery in Bedford, Virginia.
+- She was interred at Longwood Cemetery, Bedford, Virginia.

 - The following appeared on 30 January 1908 in The Times-Dispatch: (Bedford City, Jan.
 29) The funeral services of Mrs. Em.
 Campbell Berry took place this morning from the home of her husband, Mr. James M. Berry, on Bedford Avenue, conducted by Rev. Dallas Tucker, rector of St. John's Episcopal Church, of which she was a devoted and valued member, being also a most efficient and useful member of the Woman's Auxiliary Missionary Society and Guild of the church.
 There was a large assemblage of relatives and friends to testify to their love and admiration.